ajwills72/rminr/docs/data-github.md

 1. Click 'generate token'.

-1. Copy and paste the token, which will look something like ` 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` to a document on your laptop (e.g. a wordprocessor document). **Treat this token with the same care, security and confidentiality as you would, for example, the password to your online bank account. **
+1. Copy and paste the token, which will look something like ` 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` to a document on your laptop (e.g. a wordprocessor document). **Treat this token with the same care, security and confidentiality as you would, for example, the password to your online bank account.**

-## Sharing your repository

-Private repositories can only been seen by people who you invite.
-Folow these steps to invite someone:

-1. Click 'settings' (a cog wheel)

-1. Click "manage access"

-1. Click 'invite a collaborator'.
-To share it, you need to know their github username.
-For now, share with me - `ajwills72`.
-After the session, invite your supervisor, and your dissertation partner(s).

 ## Add your repository as an RStudio project